Varad22/bloom/README.md

 # Bloom

-Bloom is an innovative mobile application designed to provide personalized skincare advice based on advanced image analysis.
+Bloom is an innovative application designed to provide personalized skincare advice based on advanced image analysis.
 Users can capture images of their skin, and Bloom will analyze the images to determine the user's skin type and condition, offering tailored skincare recommendations.

 ## Features